 The packaged box of a branded mouse will reveal its polling rate.
 This applies to most branded mice.
 If not, you can find it out by visiting the official website.

-In case you still cannot get the rate that is almost impossible.
-You can use the effective online tool by BenQ to know the polling frequency.
-There is no need of any technical knowledge or another tool for using this mouse rate checker.
+In case you still cannot get it, you need to run a mouse polling rate test.
+Don’t worry, you can use the effective online tool by BenQ to know the polling frequency.
+There is no need for any technical knowledge or another tool for using this mouse polling rate checker.

 All you have to do is click and move the mouse and the page shall display the measurement in real-time.
 You get to see a list of your formerly tested rates.